NUbots/NUbots/module/support/optimisation/NSGA2Evaluator/README.md

 ## Description

 The evaluator half of the Non-Dominated Sorting Genetic Algorithm II (NSGA2) optimisation of our walk engine.
-Evaluates walk engine parameters for an individual from the NSGA2Optimiser module for fitness, using the robot sway and ball travel distance.
+Evaluates walk engine parameters for an individual from the NSGA2Optimiser module for fitness, using the robot sway and robot travel distance.

 ## Usage